 First, download and install the remote client software for either Windows or OS X from this page.
 Alternatively, download the software directly for your OS: [OS X direct link] [Windows 64-bit direct link]

 Start the Allinea software, and choose Configure… from the Remote Launch dropdown menu.

 Click the Add button on the new window.

 To setup a connection to Swan, fill in the fields as follows:

 Connection Name: Swan Host Name: <username>@swan.unl.edu Remote Installation Directory: /util/opt/allinea/22.0

 Click OK to close this dialog, and then Close on Configure Remote Connections to return back to the main Allinea window.

-To test the connection, choose Crane from the Remote Launch menu.
+To test the connection, choose Swan from the Remote Launch menu.